finos/datahelix/docs/ProfileDeveloperGuide.md

 # Data Types

-DataHelix currently recognises three distinct data types.
+DataHelix currently recognises four data types: _string_, _temporal_, _integer_ and _decimal_.
 Keeping this set small is a deliberate goal; it would be possible to have types like _FirstName_ or _Postcode_, but instead these are considered specialisations of the _String_ type, so they can be constrained by the normal string operators (e.g. a user could generate all first names shorter than 10 characters, starting with a vowel).

-## Numeric
+## Integer/Decimal

+Within a profile, users can specify two numeric data types: integer and decimal.
+Under the hood both of these data types are considered numeric from a point of generation but the integer type enforces a granularity of 1, see below for more information on granularity.

-In principle, any real number.
-In practice, any number that can be represented in a Java [BigDecimal](https://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html) object.
+In principle, a decimal can be any real number.
+In practice, this is any number that can be represented in a Java [BigDecimal](https://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html) object.

 In profile files, numbers must be expressed as JSON numbers, without quotation marks.